-At Green Ridge Academy, we understand that good behaviour and discipline is essential for promoting a high-quality education.
-We will make every effort to support pupils with challenging behaviour and to resolve conflict.
-However, amongst other disciplinary sanctions, the school recognises that suspension and exclusion of pupils may be necessary where there has been a serious breach, or consistent breaches, of the school's Behaviour Policy.
+At Green Ridge Primary Academy, we understand that good behaviour and discipline is essential for promoting a high-quality education.

+Amongst other disciplinary sanctions, the school recognises that suspension and exclusion of pupils may be necessary where there has been a serious breach, or consistent breaches, of the school's Behaviour Policy.
 Suspending or excluding a pupil may also be required in instances where allowing the pupil to remain in school would be damaging to the education and welfare of themselves or others; in all cases, suspending or excluding pupils should only be used as a means of last resort.